schneider-simon/uva-software-evolution/src/series2/readme.md

 ## The similarity function

-We used the similarity function as described by [Baxter, Yahin, Moura, Sant'Anna, Bier, 1998].
+We looked at multiple similarity function.
+One is described by [Baxter, Yahin, Moura, Sant'Anna, Bier, 1998].
 Where:

 ```
 Similarity = 2 x S / (2 x S + L + R)